Myrichthys colubrinus: Species Description

 M. colubrinus is notable for being a batesian mimic of the sea krait.
 This means that despite being a non-venomous animal, by copying the visual appearance of the highly venomous sea krait they can remain relatively safe from predators.
 This eel has broad bands of black and white from the anterior to the posterior end.
 With a body shape that copies the movement of the sea krait.
 The eels were noted by a scientist in 1922 as being seen in muddy areas of Ambon in the East Indies.
 It has been stated by scientists that have noted the two animals in the same area that it can be very challenging to tell the difference between the snake and eel when spotted from afar.
 The coloring can be further described with the white parts of the eel having a slightly grey tinge.
 This allows the eel to maintain a semblance of countershading.
 The white bands also lighten as they get closer to the black bands.
 There is a lot of variety seen within the species in terms of the size of the banding.
 This is suspected to be because banded snake eels in different regions copy variations in phenotype seen in the sea snakes they mimic.
-The bands also change in frequency with there being anywhere between 25-35 stripes seen on an adult.
+The bands also change in frequency with there being anywhere between 25–35 stripes seen on an adult.

 When looking at their body you take into consideration the common name this family of eels fall into.
 They are referred to as snake eels or as worm eels.
 This is because their body shape lacks any sort of defined characteristics other than being cylindrical, long, narrow and smooth.
-The banded snake eels have approximately 198-202 vertebrae, though a separate source claims that vertebrae could be anywhere from 190-202.
-They are described in haveing a circular cross section along with a very pointed head and tail.
+The banded snake eels have approximately 198–202 vertebrae, though a separate source claims that vertebrae could be anywhere from 190–202.
+They are described in having a circular cross section along with a very pointed head and tail.